 Some of the pros of vinyl flooring include:

 Vinyl flooring cons depend on your preferences but might include:

 Cons you may want to weigh include:

-As a family-owned business with over 25 years of experience in flooring installation, Metro Flooring Contractors is committed to providing superior service at an affordable rate.
+As a business with over 25 years of experience in flooring installation, Metro Flooring Contractors is committed to providing superior service at an affordable rate.
 With our price-match guarantee on major brands, convenient financing options and fast installation turnaround, you can trust us with your flooring investment.